 1 cup pecans, walnuts or pepitas (or a combination), optional

 - Preheat oven to 375 degrees and grease a 9×13 baking dish with cooking spray (if vegan) or butter (if not).

 - Remove applesauce from heat and stir in coconut milk, maple syrup, vanilla and pears.
 Stir to combine then add to the oatmeal.
 Use a spatula to combine well, scraping the sides and bottom as you go.
 You don’t want any of the dry ingredients to appear dry.
-Top with nuts of your choice.
-I used 1 cup pecan halves.
+Top with nuts, if using.

 - Bake for 40 minutes or until set.

-- Serve immediately with some additional maple syrup and/or coconut milk or allow to cool before wrapping in foil and placing in your fridge for a later breakfast.
+- Serve immediately with some additional maple syrup and/or milk of your choice or allow to cool before wrapping in foil and placing in your fridge for a later breakfast.